-- A. Following the completeness determination, the Director shall set the date, location, and time for the Town Council hearing on the application.
-The date shall be the earliest date for which time is available on the agenda, and that can meet the notice requirements in this Section 21.04.060 B. - B. Notice of the public hearing shall be as follows:

-- 1. Not later than thirty (30) days after the completeness determination, the Director shall publish notice of the hearing.
-[NOTE: this 30-day requirement is statutory] - 2.
+- A. Following the completeness determination, the Manager shall set the date, location, and time for the Town Council hearing on the application.
+The date shall be the earliest date for which time is available on the agenda, as determined by the Manager, and that can meet the notice requirements in this Section 21.04.060 B. - B. Notice of the public hearing shall be as follows: - 1.
+Not later than thirty (30) days after the completeness determination, the Manager shall publish notice of the hearing. - 2.
 The notice shall be published not less than thirty (30) days or more than sixty (60) days before the date set for the hearing. - 3.
-The Town shall publish notice of the public hearing once in a newspaper of general circulation in the Town.
-[NOTE: the requirement to publish notice of the public hearing is statutory, and the statute only requires public notice by publication] - Not less than fifteen (15) days before the hearing date the Town shall provide written notice of the public hearing, by 1st class mail, to the owner of the subject property and to property owners located within 500' of the subject property. - 5.
-Not less than fifteen (15) days before the hearing date the Director shall post notice of the public hearing on the Town's website. - 6.
-Not less than fifteen (15) days before the hearing date the applicant shall post notice of the public hearing at the site of the proposed. - a.
+The Town shall publish notice of the public hearing once in a newspaper of general circulation in the Town. - 4.
+Not less than fifteen (15) days before the hearing date the Town shall provide written notice of the public hearing, by 1st class mail, to the owner of the subject property and to property owners located within 500' of the subject property. - 5.
+Not less than fifteen (15) days before the hearing date the Manager shall post notice of the public hearing on the Town's website. - 6.
+Not less than fifteen (15) days before the hearing date the applicant shall post notice of the public hearing at the site of the proposed Project. - a.
 Signage shall conform to the requirements in the Development Services Procedure Manual. - b.
-Prior to the hearing the applicant shall submit to the Director a notarized affidavit, on a form provided by the Town, stating that the posting requirements for the hearing notice have been met. - 7.
-The notice shall include: - a.
+Prior to the hearing the applicant shall submit to the Manager a notarized affidavit, on a form provided by the Town, stating that the posting requirements for the hearing notice have been met.

+7. The notice shall include:

+- a.
 Date, time, and place of the hearing - b.
 Description of the property involved in the application by street address or by legal description and nearest cross street. - c.
-Description of the purpose of the hearing and that interested parties can come to the meeting and speak on the matter. - d.
+Description of the purpose of the hearing and that interested parties can come to the meeting and speak on the matter.

+d.
 Information on how to obtain additional information and to comment on the proposed Project.